morrezhao/ZhaoEnhan.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Zhao Enhan, a junior student currently at Peking University.
 Before that, I graduate from High School Affiliated to Nanjing Normal University (NSFZ).
 I study computer science @ College of EECS and economics @ National School of Development.
 My MBTI is INTJ, but I become more E when there's other E type people.
 My research interests lie in generative models and AI for Science, especially molecular dynamics.
 I also have experience in quantum science, quantum computing and quantum simulating.
-I'm fortunate to be advised by [Di He](https://dihe-pku.github.io) and [Liwei Wang](http://www.liweiwang-pku.com).
+I'm fortunate to be advised by [Di He](https://dihe-pku.github.io).
 I plan to pursue for a Ph.D degree after graduation in 2025.

 My hobbies
 ======